GDSC-KIIT/C-tutorials/src/homepage.md

 This is a written version of the tutorial series on the **C Programming Language** available on the youtube channel of DSC KIIT.
+You can view the videos [here](https://www.youtube.com/playlist?list=PLT-AS3Wcy-pkPo1ECXgh1QZCor7CwqQDw)

 ## Who is this for ?